LeoPovtinGagnon/Smart-insole-project/README.md

 # Smart Insole Project

 ###### This project aimed to design a system capable of displaying the real-time pressure distribution under a foot.
-The  portable system is attached to the user's ankle and it integrates an insole that I found online.
+The  portable system is attached to the user's ankle and it integrates an insole I found online.
 The insole contains 16 force sensors whose electrical resistance is inversely proportional to the applied pressure.
 By measuring the voltage of a sensor, the force can be estimated using the resistance-force curve provided by the manufacturer.

 ###### The 16 voltages are periodically measured using an ESP-32 and a 16:1 multiplexer.
 The data is then sent to the destination computer via Bluetooth BLE (see the script PressureSole_BT.ino).
 The system is powered by a 6V battery through the ESP-32's internal voltage regulator.